An alphabetical overview of all things related to the Religious School…

 The Religious School schedule is as follows:

-• Mondays, 4 PM to 6 PM, Pre-Kindergarten through Seventh Grade
+• Mondays, 4 PM to 6 PM, Pre-Kindergarten through Eighth Grade

 To download our Religious School calendar to your phone, please click here.